Colville Indian Reservation: Pre-colonial

+19th century and establishment

 In the mid-19th century, when European-American settlers began competing for trade with the indigenous native peoples, many tribes began to migrate westward.
 Trading and its goods became a bigger part of their lives.

 For a while, Great Britain and the United States disputed the territory of what the latter called the Oregon Country and the former the Columbia District.
 Both claimed the territory until they agreed on the Oregon Treaty of 1846, which established United States title south of the 49th Parallel.
 They did not consider any of the indigenous peoples living in those territories to be citizens or entitled to the lands by their own national claims.
 However, according to the religions and traditions of the indigenous peoples, this territory had been their home land since the time of creation.
 A succession of indigenous cultures had occupied this region for more than 10,000 years.

 President Fillmore signed a bill creating the Washington Territory, and he appointed as Commissioner of Indian Affairs, Major Isaac Stevens of the United States Army Corps of Engineers, to meet with the Indians during his exploration for railroad routes.
 Stevens wrote a report recommending the creation of "reservations" for the people in the Washington Territory.
 The report said, "contrary to natural rights and usage," the United States should grant lands that would become reservations to the Indians without purchasing from them.

 In 1854, negotiations were conducted "particularly in the vicinity of white settlements, toward extinguishment of the Indian claims to the lands and the concentration of the tribes and fragments of tribes on a few reservations naturally suited to the requirement of the Indians, and located, so far as practicable, so as not to interfere with the settlement of the country."

 During this time, continued American settlement created conflicts and competition for resources with the native tribes.
 It resulted in the Yakima War, which was fought from 1856 to 1859.
 Negotiations were unsuccessful until 1865.
 Superintendent McKenny then commented: